Jack-Q/blog/source/_posts/2017-07-07-configure-ros-environment.md

       be patient to wait for the installation steps.)

+  The following content of this post is based on a full installation of ROS packages (using meta-package `ros-kinetic-desktop-full`).

 Notice:
-* ensure various kinds of sources are of Ubuntu source are configured, including `restricted`, `universe` and `multiverse` (which are selected by default)
+* ensure various kinds of sources are of Ubuntu source are configured, including `restricted`, `universe` and `multiverse` (which are selected by default);
-* other mirrors are listed at [Mirrors](http://wiki.ros.org/ROS/Installation/UbuntuMirrors)
+* other mirrors are listed at [Ubuntu Mirrors](http://wiki.ros.org/ROS/Installation/UbuntuMirrors) page of ROS wiki.

 ## Initialize ROS Kinetic ##

+After package installation
 1.

 http://wiki.ros.org/kinetic/Installation/Ubuntu